 Video Chat (2-Way Video Calling For Professional Plan ONLY)

-Switcher's Video Chat feature — available exclusively to users on the Professional plan — is great for welcoming interviewees, guest callers, co-hosts, or on-site correspondents onto your show.
+Switcher's Video Chat feature — available to users on the Professional plan — is great for welcoming interviewees, guest callers, co-hosts, or on-site correspondents onto your show.

 To start a Video Chat, you'll be using both the Switcher Studio app and your online Dashboard, so make sure you have both an iOS device and a browser handy before you start this tutorial.